-According to global IT consulting services company Avanade, organisations will increasingly move from on-premises to cloud over the next three years.
+According to the Big Four, organisations will increasingly move from on-premises to cloud over the next three years.
 Infrastructure as a Service (IaaS) will increase from its current rate of 14% of all enterprise cloud solutions to 30% while Platform as a Service (PaaS) will increase from 8% to 25%.
 At this point, migration to the cloud is so popular that Amazon's cloud business is now the fifth-largest business software provider in the world.

 But for enterprises and organisations in highly regulated industries such as banking, the benefits and costs combined with the immense pressure by the industry to jump on the cloud bandwagon are outweighed by the security challenges involved in migrating their customer's private data to the cloud.

 Another less-talked about but much greater challenge exists in my opinion, however, of mindset.
 Organisations migrating to the cloud have a tendency to focus on the technical with complete disregard for the culture of the organisation.

 Let's take a step back and review the traditional advantages of migration to the cloud: easy access to updates, scalability, significant reduction in time and cost, automatic downloads, and process optimisation.
 Not to mention the consequences involved if enterprises choose to remain 'on premise': higher cost, lack of agility, and being perceived as lacking innovation.

 Then there’s the double-edged sword: in highly regulated industries, customers don’t trust organisations which move their data to the cloud.
 At the same time, agile customers demand fast and innovative services and don’t care if their data sits in the cloud or not.

 How can the migration to the cloud satisfy both types of customer?